“The worst of crises requires the best of humanity. Now is the time for action. With your support, we can save lives.”

 Filippo Grandi, UN High Commissioner for Refugees

-Refugees and other displaced people have been disproportionately affected by the pandemic.
+Refugees and other displaced people have been disproportionately affected by the COVID-19 crisis.

 Border closures have made it more difficult for people fleeing conflict and other crises to find safety.
 Those who manage to escape often live in crowded camps and informal settlements, where isolation and social distancing aren’t possible or practical.

 These settlements often have limited water, sanitation systems and health facilities.

 The economic impacts of the COVID-19 crisis have also destroyed livelihoods and pushed displaced people deeper into poverty.
 With the vast majority of refugees hosted in countries already under economic strain, refugees struggle to compete for work and are at risk of exclusion from health initiatives.

 Congolese refugee Alphonsine Mayamba, 20, volunteers as a health worker in Angola’s Lôvua settlement.
 She felt relieved and hopeful when she first heard that refugees and asylum seekers would be included in Angola’s national vaccination plan.